Years 5 to 12

 - The Speaker adjourns the House.

-- The Serjeant-at-Arms takes the mace and leads the Speaker from the chamber.
+- The Serjeant-at-Arms takes the Mace and leads the Speaker from the House.

 - Discuss with the class what happened in your House of Representatives.
 For example, did the bill pass?
 Why?

 - Discuss what other steps the bill needs to go through to become a law.

 After the debate, explore the following questions with your students: